mattberjon/awesome-audio/README.md

-# awesome-hearing
+# awesome-audio

-A curated list of hearing related subject
+This is a curated list of audio related knowledge and tools.

+## Contributing

+If you want to contribute, you can either:

+- clone this repository, make your change and submit a pull request,
+- open an issue,
+- or contact me directly.

 ## History of hearing